Fermi Operator Expansion for the Hartree-Fock-Bogoliubov Theory: Fermi Operator Expansion for the HFB band theory

 The normalization is introduced for the $z$ direction with a unit cell of the length $L$.

 The HFB equation is given by the same as Eq.~(\ref{eq:HFB-k}).
-If the potential in the single-particle Hamiltonian $h$ and the pair potential $\Delta$ are local in the coordinate, we may write it in the form
+If the potential in the single-particle Hamiltonian $h$ and the pair potential $\Delta$ are local in the coordinate, we may write them in the form

 with

 Here, $h_{\sigma\sigma'}^{\pm\bm{k}}(z)$ and $\Delta^{\pm\bm{k}}_{\sigma\sigma'}(z)$ are given by replacing differentiation $\partial_z$ ($\partial_{x,y}$) in $h_{\sigma\sigma'}(\bm{r})$ and $\Delta_{\sigma\sigma'}(\bm{r})$ by $\partial_z\pm ik_z$ ($\pm ik_{x,y}$), respectively.
 If the derivatives are present only in the kinetic term in $h_{\sigma\sigma'}$ as $h_{\sigma\sigma'}=-\nabla^2/2m^*(z) + U_{\sigma\sigma'}(z)$, $h_{\sigma\sigma'}^{\pm\bm{k}}(z)=-(\partial_z\pm ik_z)^2/(2m^*(z)) +k_\xi^2/(2m^*(z)) + U_{\sigma\sigma'}(z)$ and $\Delta^{\bm{k}}_{\sigma\sigma'}(z)=\Delta_{\sigma\sigma'}(z)$, where $m^*(z)$ is the effective mass and $k_\xi\equiv k_x^2+k_y^2$.
 Note that the HFB Hamiltonian does not depend on the direction of $\bm{k}$ in the $x$-$y$ plane.